Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Residual finiteness of for

-So far $S=\{W,X_1,X_2\}$.
-We need $S$ to be closed under $\beta$, so we must calculate $\beta(X_1)$ and $\beta(X_2)$.
-These calculations are carried out in Figures 14 \& 15 by applying $\bar{\beta}$ and $\sigma$ to each edge and referring to Figure 10 for the image of each edge.
-These calculations result in two new graphs that must be included in $S$.
-The vertices $\bar{1}$ (resp. $\bar{2}$) in $\beta(X_1)$ and $\beta(X_2)$ is a preimage of the vertex labelled 1 (resp.
-2) in $W$, and the notation is used to differentiate the two preimages for ease of computation later on.
+So far $S=\{\sigma(W),X_1,X_2\}$.
+We need $S$ to be closed under $\beta$.
+Figure 10 shows that $\beta(\sigma(W))=\sigma(W)$, so it remains to calculate $\beta(X_1)$ and $\beta(X_2)$.
+These calculations are carried out in Figures 12 \& 13 by applying $\bar{\beta}$ and $\sigma$ to each edge.
+Refer to Figure 8 for more details about how to calculate the image of each edge.
+These calculations result in two new labeled graphs that must be included in $S$.
+The vertices $\bar{1}$ (resp. $\bar{2}$) in $\beta(X_1)$ and $\beta(X_2)$ is a preimage of the vertex labeled 1 (resp.
+2) in $\sigma(W)$, and the notation is used to differentiate the two preimages for ease of computation later on.

-We now have $S=\{W,X_1,X_2,\beta(X_1),\beta(X_2)\}$, a set closed under $\beta$.
-It remains to show that every connected component of each pairwise fiber product of elements in this set is either a subgraph of a graph in $S$ or is $q$-contractible.
+We now have $S=\{\sigma(W),X_1,X_2,\beta(X_1),\beta(X_2)\}$, a set closed under $\beta$.
+Lemmas 3.14 \& 3.15 will be the tools we use to work with $q$-connected components separately from those that are not $q$-connected.
+All $q$-connected components that arise in the following calculations will be approached in detail in Section 4.3.5.
+In Sections 4.3.1-4.3.4 we focus on showing that every connected component of each pairwise fiber product of elements currently in $S$ is either a subgraph of a graph in $S$ or is $q$-connected.
 To prove this claim we proceed in a similar fashion as in Lemma 4.3.
 As $n$ increases, the number of red edges increases, but the number of yellow and green edges remains the same, so it suffices to focus on how the yellow and green edges are dispersed among the connected components.
-The collection of connected components of a fiber product that contain yellow \& green edges will be termed the \emph{relevant portion} for the remainder of the proof.
-The other connected components will be dealt with in Section 4.3.5.
+The collection of connected components of a fiber product that contain yellow and green edges will be termed the \emph{relevant portion} for the remainder of the proof.
+The connected components that are not relevant therefore only consist of red edges, making them subgraphs of $\sigma(W)$ and thus unable to introduce any new graphs to $S$.

-\subsubsection{All fiber products involving only $W$, $X_1$ and $X_2$}
+\subsubsection{All fiber products involving only $\sigma(W)$, $X_1$ and $X_2$}

-We begin by calculating the relevant portion of $W\otimes_{\bar{U}}X_1$.
-By direct computation, these components are two copies of $X_1$ and a graph that is $q$-contractible, as seen in Figure 16.
-The presence of $q$-contractible graphs in the fiber product computations will be addressed at the end of the proof.
-For now, we focus on adding to $S$ only the non $q$-contractible graphs that arise.
+We begin by calculating the relevant portion of $\sigma(W)\otimes_{U}X_1$.
+By direct computation, these components are two copies of $X_1$ and a graph that is $q$-connected, as seen in Figure 14.

-We compute the relevant portion of $X_1\otimes_{\bar{U}}W$ by swapping the entries in each vertex-tuple in Figure 16, resulting in $X_1$, $X_2$ and a $q$-contractible graph.
+We compute the relevant portion of $X_1\otimes_{U}\sigma(W)$ by swapping the entries in each vertex-tuple in Figure 14, resulting in $X_1$, $X_2$ and a $q$-connected graph.